|

 meticulously plotted murder mystery unfolds in a detached, almost

-questions and instead concern themselves with artificial dialogue.
+questions and instead wrap themselves in curiously artificial dialogue.

-However, the subtler interpersonal aspects is not the point in Blood
+That being said, the subtler interpersonal dynamics are not the point in Blood

 Simple – a film in which the visuals and nifty technical aspects are